tennten10/my_edm/README.md

 This saves it temporarily in a global variable...
 Enter the password in UUID "0000fa55-60be-11eb-ae93-0242ac130002" When the password is entered it verifies the ssid/pass combination and either saves them or throws the combo out.
 If the connection is unsuccessful, you need to re-enter the ssid followed by the password.

+Ok to complicate this further, BLE can only handle messages of 20 bytes.
+So any longer SSIDs and passwords need to be read/written in parts and put together later.
+Some people have used Notify for longer notifications